danim7/inode_count_modifier/README.md

 # TODO

-- support blocksizes different than 4096, other non-standard mkfs features...
 - test huge fs
 - calculate minimum necessary size to perform a safe increase of inode tables
 - performance: move itable blocks instead of inodes one by one, first check buffering done by io_ functions.
 Check reading and writing for same block and different fs